matchaprof/vscode-settings/README.md

   },

   // Better Comments settings
-  // !
+  //!
 Look at this!
-  // ?
+  //?
 Double check this!
-  // / Does not belong!
+  /// Does not belong!
-  // ed Educational purposes only!
+  //ed Educational purposes only!
-  // todo Work on this!
+  //todo Work on this! #38D44C #FFBE3B
-  // * Highlight this!
+  //* Highlight this!
   "better-comments.multilineComments": true,
   "better-comments.highlightPlainText": true,
   "better-comments.tags": [